Skip to main content

 • demo_list_deployments — recent deploys (change, owning team, risk, rollback)

-Step 4 — Investigate as Team A: Payments Engineering
+Step 5 — Build Team A's Context: Payments Engineering

 What should we check first, and what's the safe action?

 What you should see.
-The model calls demo_get_incident, then demo_search_logs / demo_list_deployments, searches the Payments runbooks, and runs an "is this ours?" triage:
+The AI reads the Payments profile, calls the demo tools (demo_get_incident, demo_search_logs, demo_list_deployments), searches the Payments runbooks, and runs the profile's "is this ours?" triage:

 • the 5xx started 09:02, before the 09:05 checkout-api deploy → our deploy isn't the trigger;